Skip to main content

 Frequently Asked Questions

-Luckyest is a casual strategy game.
+Luckyest is a casual management game with economy theme.

 Luckyest is available on PC, Mac OS, Windows and Linux.